-- A student will not be allowed to start a proctored exam without the presence of the proctor (exam monitor).
+- It is the student's sole responsibility to coordinate the date, time, and location of the final exam with the proctor (exam monitor).
+The final exam period starts on Thursday, Week 9 of the term at 12:05 am UoPeople Time (GMT-5 time zone) and ends the following Sunday at 11:55 pm UoPeople Time (GMT-5 time zone).
+The proctored exam must be taken within this time period.
+UoPeople will send the proctor a reminder a week before the exam. - □ Students are advised not to schedule an exam too close to the end of the final exam period in case there are technical problems or other unexpected issues.
+This will ensure that there is sufficient time to receive support if needed. - □ A student will not be allowed to start a proctored exam without the presence of the proctor (exam monitor).
 Prior to starting the proctored exam, students must present to the proctor a government issued ID which will be used to identify the student.
-The form of identification is required to be in English for the English program students, and in Arabic or English for the Arabic Division students.
+The form of identification is required to be in English for the English program students, and in Arabic or English for the Arabic programs students.
 Once the student is identified, the proctor must enter the exam code in the exam password field after the student has logged into the course area.
-The code will be provided to the proctor by the Office of Student Services a week prior to the beginning of the exam. - ☐ It is the student's sole responsibility to make sure that the proctor (exam monitor) is available during the final exam period.
+The code will be provided to the proctor by the Office of Student Services a week prior to the beginning of the exam. - It is the student's sole responsibility to make sure that the proctor (exam monitor) is available during the final exam period.
 A scheduling problem with the proctor will not be considered a legitimate reason for extending the exam period or requesting a makeup exam.